 The cribs, as with all Natart Juvenile furniture, have a full bottom dust cover.
 They also have anti-tip hardware (which features a leather strap), and some models are upholstered with a choice of leather or washable fabric.
 So, if you’re vegan like me, these cribs might not be quite right for you and your baby, unless you’re willing to install your own anti-tip system.

-I love that these cribs have solid wooden slat mattress supports instead of metal, and I appreciate that Natart list the broad range of certifications they carry for their products, including Greenguard Gold certification, and 16 CFR Part 1303 – Ban of Lead-Containing Paint and Certain Consumer Products Bearing Lead-Containing Paint, as well as California’s Proposition 65 for Phthalates, and the Illinois Lead Poisoning Prevention Act.
+I love that these cribs have solid wooden slat mattress supports instead of metal, and I appreciate that Natart lists the broad range of certifications they carry for their products, including Greenguard Gold certification, and 16 CFR Part 1303 – Ban of Lead-Containing Paint and Certain Consumer Products Bearing Lead-Containing Paint, as well as California’s Proposition 65 for Phthalates, and the Illinois Lead Poisoning Prevention Act.
 All cribs adhere to required CPSC and ASTM standards, as well as Health Canada standards.

-I’d still like Natart to explicitly state that they don’t and won’t use any VOCs or other toxic chemicals in their products, however, as they only say that they use ‘low-VOC’ materials.
+I wish Natart would explicitly state that they don’t and won’t use any VOCs or other toxic chemicals in their products, as they only say that they use ‘low-VOC’ materials.
 Still, as cribs go, Natart Juvenile is a great option for a solid wood crib with excellent certification.

 Babyletto 3-in-1 Cribs